adrydry/Learning-DevOps/30 days devops with Shack.md/Day 4.md

 ## WHAT IS JENKINS

 It's an open source, automation tool use to build and deply application.
-It's a CI/CD tool that helps us to integrate many other stages as security analysis using Sonarqube, scan, dependency checks, building docker images,.. tools to our pipelines like maven, sonarqube for code an, K8s.
-Jenkins can be integrated with many other tools based on the different plugins availaible.
+Jenkins is very popular because it helps us to integrate many other stages as security analysis using Sonarqube (Sonar Scanner), dependency checks, building docker images,K8s.
+This is possible through different plugins availaible.
+We have more than 800 plugins inside jenkins.

 ## Features of Jenkins